Logius-standaarden/fsc-test-suite/manager.md

 # Manager-Peers-1

-Scenario: List Peers with a valid Contract containing a PeerRegistrationGrant Given a valid Contract exists containing a PeerRegistrationGrant When the Peers endpoint is called
+Scenario: List Peers who are known by the Manager Given Peer(s) have announced themselves to the Manager When the Peers endpoint is called
-Then the Peer described in the PeerRegistrationGrant should be returned

-# Manager-Peers-2

-Scenario: List Peers with whom Contracts have been negotiated
-Given a Peer has negotiated Contracts with Peers
-When the Peers endpoint is called
-Then the Peers with whom Contracts where negotiated should be returned
+Then the Peers that have announced themselves to the Manager should be returned

 # Manager-Services-1